eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 > The following prerequisites apply if you are going to use macOS as a server to run an Ethereum staking full node.
 If you use macOS to connect *to* a node server, all you need is an SSH client.

-- Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and allocate 16 GiB of RAM and 1.5TB or so of storage space to it, in Preferences->Resources-Advanced.
+- Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and allocate 16+ GiB of RAM and 1.5TB or so of storage space to it, in Preferences->Resources->Advanced.
 - Install prerequisites via homebrew: `brew install coreutils newt bash`
 - You may need to log out and back into your terminal session to have the right version of bash.
 Try `bash --version` and verify it's 5.x or higher.
 - Verify git is installed with `git --version`.
 It will show a Desktop prompt to install it if it isn't.

+> Docker Desktop on macOS has its ideosyncrasies.
+An arguable easier path could be to keep macOS just for firmware updates and [dual-boot into Debian Linux](https://wiki.debian.org/InstallingDebianOn/Apple).

 ## Windows 10/11 discouraged